biolink/biolinkml/biolinkml/generators/PythonGenNotes.md

         required: true
 ```

-The Python that is generated from the above entries will require some more information:
+The Python that is generated from the above entries will require some more description:

 ```python